admiralzhenghe/rmdb_project/README.md

 ## Overview

-RMDB is a movie database for users to find, rate and log movies.
-It is based on [IMDB](https://www.imdb.com/) and [Letterboxd](https://letterboxd.com/) and uses [The Movie Database](https://www.themoviedb.org/) API to fetch movie information and a custom Django REST Framework API to fetch user information.
+RMDB is a movie database inspired by [IMDB](https://www.imdb.com/) and [Letterboxd](https://letterboxd.com/).
+It uses [The Movie Database](https://www.themoviedb.org/) API to fetch movie information and a custom Django REST Framework API to fetch user information.
 All web pages are mobile-responsive.

 **Installation**